History of Jeff Bezos in Timeline

 In November 2021, Jeff Bezos pledged to donate $2 billion towards restructuring food systems and nature conservation at the 2021 United Nations Climate Change Conference.

-November 22, 2021: $100 Million Donation to Obama Foundation
+November 22, 2021: Donation to the Obama Foundation

-2021: Stepping Down as CEO of Amazon
+2021: Stepping down as CEO of Amazon

-February 2022: Expansion of Residential Holdings
+February 2022: Expanded Residential Holdings

-2022: Purchase of Estate on La Perouse Bay
+2022: Added Estate on La Perouse Bay

 In 2022, Jeff Bezos added a remote 14-acre estate on La Perouse Bay in Maui to his real estate holdings for $78 million.

-May 2023: Engagement to Lauren Sánchez
+May 2023: Engagement

 In May 2023, Jeff Bezos and Lauren Sánchez became engaged.

-December 2023: Washington Post Employees Strike
+December 2023: Strike at The Washington Post

-Around 750 employees at The Washington Post went on a brief strike in December 2023 in response to Jeff Bezos' plans to lay off staff.
+About 750 employees at The Washington Post went on a brief strike in December 2023 in response to Jeff Bezos' plans to lay off staff.

-2023: Wealth Ranking in America and the World
+2023: Wealth Ranking in America

 According to Forbes Bezos was the second-wealthiest person in America and the third-wealthiest person in the world in 2023.